MaxBMitchell/Faucet-Fatigue-Apparatus/README.md

 * **Pump** - A positive displacement rotarty vane pump used to transfer water from the Collection Tank back into the Pressure Vessel.
 The Pump is powered by a 0.5 horsepower AC inductive motor.
 * **Controller** - This component is programmed to controls the valves which are used to direct air and water througout the system.
 This is accomplished with an Arduino Mega microcontroller.
 * **Solenoid Valves** - Various two-way two-position solenoid valves are used to direct air and water flow througout the system.

+### Documentation Guide

+The following files are schematics and diagrms which explain the operation and construction details of the apparatus.

+* Power_and_Controls.png: wiring schematic for the Controller.
+* Test_Environemnt.png: wiring schematic for the Solenoid Valves, Pump, and other electrical components not located within the Controller.
+* Cycle_1.png: illustration of component functions during the first cycle of operation.
+* Cycle_2.png: illustration of component functions during the second cycle of operation.